1 | Shopify is the most widely used eCommerce technology

 2 | Social shopping is on the rise

 At the start of 2018, over 175 million users were active monthly on Pinterest.
-It’s estimated that 2018 will bring in almost 700 million Instagram users by the end of the year.
 With both Pinterest and Instagram being mainly visual platforms, business owners can bring their products directly to their customers with a simple photo upload.

 Not only will users be able to see what you’re selling, they can also make purchases within the apps too.
 Let’s take Pinterest as an example; their Shop the Look partnership with ShopStyle allows users to buy products that they see on pins.